 I saw a local camera club holding their annual photographic exhibition and decided to enquire if they offered advise and guidance on cameras.
 After discussions I joined the camera club and since then have enjoyed belonging to it and improving my photography.
 For a number of years I have been on the committee and currently I am the competitions secretary and vice chairman.

-I have recently changed my DSLR again and have remained with Canon (sorry Nikon users)
+I changed my DSLR again in 2016 and remained with Canon, using the 7D MKII (sorry Nikon users)

 Some of my butterfly photos were used for a butterfly field guide book by Michael Easterbrook.
 The book is called: Butterflies of Britain and Ireland: A Field and Site Guide